JinfengX/GPUEye/README.md

 ### Connection Failed
 1. Check SSH configuration and network connectivity
 2. Verify SSH key authentication is set up correctly
+3. For jump server connections, ensure the jump server is accessible
-3. Use the "Retry" button on host cards
+4. Use the "Retry" button on host cards

 ### No GPU Data
 1. Confirm nvidia-smi is installed on target hosts
 2. Check user permissions for executing nvidia-smi
 3. Verify the host actually has NVIDIA GPU devices

+### Jump Server Issues
+1. Test jump server connectivity manually: `ssh jump-server`
+2. Verify ProxyJump configuration in SSH config
+3. Check if the jump server can reach the target GPU hosts

 ## Technical Stack